 Longevity 50 to 150 years.

-Leaves Lanceolate to Oval, Gray Green or Light Green, Red, Purple or Multicolored, Partly Deciduous.
+Leaves Lanceolate to Oval, Bluish Green or Silver or Gray Green, Red or Purple or Bronze, Partly Deciduous.

 Flowers Showy.
 Fragrant Cream or Yellow.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).